Does your dog turn his nose up and walk away from his usual food? If they’re still happy to eat treats and human food, your dog may be a picky eater.

-The 15 minute rule supresses picky eating further by limiting the time they’re allowed to eat.
+The 15 minute rule suppresses picky eating further by limiting the time they’re allowed to eat.
 If your dog eats twice a day, they’ll have 15 minutes each time to eat their food.

-If they don’t eat it within that time, the food is taken away until their next scheduled meal time.
+If they don’t eat it within that time, you should take the food away until their next scheduled meal time.